 Brad scrambles up the gully.

-Halfway up the gully, it makes an abrupt turn to the south or climber’s right as it heads toward the summit.
+Halfway up the gully, it makes an abrupt turn to climber’s right as it heads toward the summit.
 This is where we encountered some mild exposure.
 (Photo by Brad Wolcott)

 Brad makes his way up the final section of gully.
 The slabs and summit ridge are in the background.

 The summit of Three Lakes Ridge (2492 m) sits along the Continental Divide.
-There are two cairns with the western one (pictured) being slightly higher than the eastern one.
+There are two cairns with the southwestern one (pictured) being slightly higher than the northeastern one.

 A gorgeous view to the south of “Jake Smith Peak” (centre) and Scarpe Mountain (right).
 The northernmost Rainy Lake sits beneath the summit.